matthewnuttall-NOAA/2022-noaa-sefsc-summer/github-clinic/_demo.md

 Working on GitHub.com, we contribute changes through **commits**.
 Let's create several commits by making small edits to this file, writing a commit message, and committing changes to see them posted nicely online to communicate our work.

-This file is written in Markdown, which formats text.
-For example, with Markdown:

 We can make words **bold** or *italic*.

 ## We can make headers.